4828 results:

 Government Agencies and Public Services

-Description: An act to amend Section 38750 of the Vehicle Code, relating to vehicles.
+Description: An act to amend Section 17075.10 of, and to add Section 17254 to, the Education Code, relating to school facilities.

 Collection: Legislation